-Within the great region of Piedmont rests the fourth largest City in Italy, Turin.
-The rich past of this old City has resulted in the world-class museums, historic cafés and elegant squares.
-The beautiful City is lined with cobblestone streets, creating a magical, surreal atmosphere.
+Within the great region of Piedmont rests the fourth largest city in Italy, Turin.
+The rich past of this old city resulted in world-class museums, historic cafés and elegant squares.
+The beautiful Turin is lined with cobblestone streets that create a magical, surreal atmosphere.
 Some of the great benefits to Turin are that it’s relatively inexpensive, green in atmosphere, easy to get around and refreshingly free of crowds.
-Turin is known for truly giving a taste of the Italian culture without the well-known, (and even over populated), tourists centers.
+Turin is known for truly giving a taste of the Italian culture without being a well-known, over populated touristic center.

-DAY TWO, TURIN ITINERARY – CHIESA DI SAN LORENZO, PALAZZO REALE, DUOMO DI SAN GIOVANNI & MUESO NAZIONALE
+DAY TWO, TURIN ITINERARY – CHIESA DI SAN LORENZO, PALAZZO REALE, DUOMO DI SAN GIOVANNI & MUSEO NAZIONALE

-Chiesa di San Lorenzo is the baroque located in the Northwestern corner of the central square.
-This baroque was designed by Guarino Guarini.
+The Chiesa di San Lorenzo is a baroque beauty located in the Northwestern corner of Piazza Castello, designed by Guarino Guarini.
 This grand church exhibits rich, impressive and complex interior, which showcases yet another historic aspect to this old square.

-Upon the entrance to another corner of the square are the statues of the mythical twins, Castor and Pollux that guard the Palazzo Reale.
-Inside this grand house are decadent rooms housing old furnishings, porcelain and other antique and unique knick-knacks.
-This house and special rooms were originally built for Carol Emanuelle II around 1646.
+Upon the entrance to another corner of the square are the statues of the mythical twins Castor and Pollux, guarding Palazzo Reale.
+Inside this grand house are decadent rooms housing old furnishings, porcelains and other antique and unique knick-knacks.
+This house and its special rooms were originally built for the Savoias, around 1646.
 The area surrounding it is known as Giardini Reali and they are one of the best loved areas of Turin by the locals: they were designed by André le Notre, in 1697, who was also behind the majestic gardens of Versailles.
 Part of Palazzo Reale is its Armeria (the Armeria Reale) which can be also visited.

-The Duomo Di San Giovanni is Turin’s great Cathedral, which was built between 1491 and 1498 on the grand and spectacular site of three 14th Century Basilicas.
+The Duomo Di San Giovanni is Turin Cathedral, built between 1491 and 1498 on the grand and spectacular site of three 14th century Basilicas.
 This is also the home of the famous Shroud of Turin.
 A copy of the cloth is on display in front of the alter in the Cathedral.
-Apart of this grand Cathedral is the bell tower, which stands alone off to the west side of the structure.
+Famous is also its bell tower, which stands alone, off to the west side of the structure.
 This was designed and built in 1723.
 Within the same, small square where the Cathedral stands (just off Piazza Castello) lie the Roman amphitheater and the Porta Palatina, both of which are of great value and a spectacular sight to see.
-This Cathedral is truly one of the great sights of Turin.

-DAY THREE, TURIN ITINERARY – PALAZZO DELL’ACADEMIA & GALLERIA SABAUDA
+DAY THREE, TURIN ITINERARY – PALAZZO DELL’ACCADEMIA & GALLERIA SABAUDA

-Palazzo Dell’ Academia delle Scienze is quite large in size and houses two grand and outstanding museums: Museo Egizio and Galleria Sabauda.
-The 18th Century museums hold some of Europe’s most important ancient and Egyptian treasures and artifacts.
-The Galleria Sabauda contains the Savory family’s valuable and incredible art collection.
-It’s quite the sight to see and experience, as the grand texture and excellent structure demand respect.
+Palazzo Dell’ Academia delle Scienze is quite large in size and houses two grand and outstanding museums: the Museo Egizio and the Galleria Sabauda.
+The Museo Egizio hold some of Europe’s most important ancient and Egyptian treasures and artifacts.
+The Galleria Sabauda contains the Savoia family’s valuable and incredible art collection.
+It’s quite the sight to see and experience, and the grand texture and excellent structure of the Palazzo itself demand respect.